triyam/waveprotocolback/README.md

-# Simple Authentification System (include password reset) with MERN stack :

-MERN APP for registering users with mongodb and authentication using a JWT (json web token), It includes also a password reset functionality.

 # Configuration :

-Create a ```config.env``` file in the root directory and fill it with the following informations :
+Create a `config.env` file in the root directory and fill it with the following informations :

 ```
 PORT=5000